chienj1/near-payday/README.md

 *now building
-Near Payday (v1) is a dapp that can help you to send NEAR with a constant rate within a assigned time span.
+Near Payday (v1) is a dapp that can help you to send NEAR with a delayed, constant rate within a assigned time span.

 Near-payday
   |- contract